DeXianProtocol/dexian_lending_protocol/CONTRIBUTING.md

 ### Your PR is merged!

-Congratulations :tada::tada: The ENS team thanks you :sparkles:.
+Congratulations :tada::tada: The DeXian team thanks you :sparkles:.

-Once your PR is merged, your contributions will be publicly visible on the [ENS Docs](https://docs.ens.domains).
+Once your PR is merged, your contributions will be publicly visible on the [DeXian Staking Earning](https://github.com/DeXianProtocol/dexian_lending_protocol).